Title: Dangerous to Know

 “Yes, Dr. McKay, I handle your security clearances for the program.
 I know how much money you have,” Tremblay said quietly.

-“Excellent, if you ever in your life even come close to suggesting what you just did I will use every single penny I have on this Earth to ruin you.
+“Excellent, if you ever in your life even come close to suggesting what you just did again I will use every single penny I have on this Earth to ruin you.
 You go back and tell Xiaoyi that he’s not going to have Sheppard studied so he can make super soldiers.
 You tell that cunt from Russia the same thing.
 What you might not know is that due to my position in the program, I receive copies of the minutes of every meeting your little oversight committee has so while your preoccupation with this topic has blindsided many sitting at this table—I’m not surprised at all because I actually read the reports and the minutes.”

 John exhaled sharply as Tremblay nodded, face pale, and eyes bright with what looked like fear.
 “Christ, McKay, you’re so hot right now.”